okajasto/space-tyckiting/README.md

 AI is sometimes referred as team in the specs. **AI is the same as a team**.
 Exploiting bugs or unintended holes in the framework is prohibited.

 This is a grid-based game and the map represents the surface of a planet.
 The game grid is 28 x 28.
 Two teams will play against each other, and each team has 3 bots.
 Each of the three bots have 10 health points at the beginning of the game.
 The whole team is considered alive as long as they have 1 or more bots alive.
+In the beginning of the game, each bot will be placed in a random position on the grid.
+Note that the bots can spawn on the same position or so that they can see each other in the first received *events*.

 ![](docs/game-grid.png)